elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ```

 This per-worker design would give us the flexibility to eventually provide more fine-grained configuration,
 like dedicated workers for http requests or background jobs.
-We could also eventually add `coordinator`
-specific config.

 ## 5.2 Cross-worker communication